 This post does contain affiliate links which means that if you click on them and/or buy something I may earn a small commission -at no extra cost to you.
 I only recommend the things I actually use and love.
 By clicking and buying these items, you help keep my recipe blog running.
 Thank you!

 1. Get moving!

 It doesn’t have to be working out at the gym even walking is great!
 If it’s hard for you to set aside at least 30 minutes of daily walking, don’t worry, just get it in gradually over the day – by parking the farthest away you can from your office, or the grocery store, walking 10 minutes at lunch, etc. Every little bit adds up.
-I suggest getting a Fitbit or Apple Watch so you can keep track of your steps.
+I suggest getting an Apple Watch so you can keep track of your steps.

 Attendance is key.
 Don’t worry about how long you do the activity as long as you do it consistently, every day or 3 times a week, etc. Keep building on your time.
-My good buddy, Mike Daggett aka “Fatdag” and his Whys Advice podcast says attendance is key.
-Check out his podcasts for staying motivated!

 Here’s an example: Go to the gym, park your car, go in and say hi to the receptionist.
 Do this every day.
 Doesn’t matter if you work out yet, but get yourself to the gym.
 Eventually you will start working out.
 If you go to the gym on January 1st, do a killer work-out for 3 hours when you haven’t done anything in years, limp home -are you really going to want to go back the next day?
 Probably not.
 Start slow, keep building the habit of going or doing.

 2. Make over your fridge, freezer and pantry immediately.